benkern-art/Rural-EV-Charging-Texas/README.md

 - EV registration is concentrated in four major counties that include the 4 biggest cities in Texas: Dallas, Austin, Houston, and San Antonio
 - EV Registration Snapshots are also concentrated in the 4 largest counties by population
-- There is a significant rural-urban divide in EV charging density and EV registration snapshots as shown from the time-series and choropleth
+- There is a significant rural-urban divide in EV charging density and EV registration snapshots as shown from the time-series and choropleth.
+Less than 5% of all EV Registration snapshots are recorded in rural counties compared urban counties
-- EV charging is much more concentrated in counties with large cities whereas the count of  EV registration snapshots are high in counties neighboring large cities ( Austin-San Antonio)
+- EV charging is much more concentrated in counties with large cities and the count of  EV registration snapshots are high in counties neighboring large cities ( Austin-San Antonio)
 - EV registration snapshots follow the same time-series trend (peak around Nov-Dec 2020)
+- There are many Ev Charging Stations along ALternative Fuel Corridors connecting cities such as San Antonio to Austin and Austin to Dallas.
+However there aren't as many EV charging stations along Alternative Fuel Corridors connecting Dallas to Houston and there is a lack of EV charging stations in most areas of Northern and Western Texas, comprising the majority of rural areas in Texas